vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 Before we step into the technical details, you must understand that accessing the Peakboard Box with administrative-level credentials might pose a security risk, and it might reduce the stability of the system.
 So you should only engage in these activities when necessary.

-## Logon via Powershell
+## Log in with PowerShell

-The following three commands show how to logon on the box via Pwershell.
-We make sure to start the Powershell console under Administrator's priviliges.
+Follow these steps to log into a Peakboard Box's system, with PowerShell.
+Make sure to run PowerShell as administrator.

 ![image](/assets/2025-04-10/010.png)

-1. The service "winrm" will be needed to manage remote administration task on other machines
+1. The service `winrm` will be needed to manage remote administration task on other machines
 2. The IP address of the box but must be white-listed
 3. We can enter a remote session in the box through the IP.
 The adminstrator's password must be provided in a separate credential prompt.